Welcome, change agents!

 1. We have hours of CEU's that are available for viewing.
 Watch any of our 3-hour trauma-informed video workshops.
 Take a look at the titles below to decide which one sounds best for you!

 -"Structuring Therapeutic Processes to be more Trauma-Informed, Ethical, & Effective"

 -"Family & Generational Trauma: Improving Outcomes Means Families Healing Together"

 -"Music & Movement in Healing the Injury of Trauma"

 -"Changing ACE Scores Where YOU Are!"

 2. GREAT!
 Now just complete the registration form below

-3. Yay look at you go!
+3. Yay!
+Look at you go!
 Now you'll scroll to watch the video of your choice.
 After the video is complete, please help us improve by filling out a course evaluation form found at the bottom of this page.
-In the feedback, section lists your name and credentials the date you watched the video, and the workshop title.
+In the feedback section list your name and credentials, the date you watched the video, and the workshop title.

-*For example: In the course evaluation, Gloria scored the course and typed in the feedback section: "I watched Ethical Considerations for Marginalized Populations on 6/5/2020 and appreciated the dynamic presentation - Gloria Ramirez, LPC"
+*For example: In the course evaluation, Gloria typed in the feedback section: "I watched Ethical Considerations for Marginalized Populations on 6/5/2020 and appreciated the dynamic presentation - Gloria Ramirez, LPC"